albar965/littlenavmap-manual/src/en/MENUS.rst

 |Show Aircraft Trail| Show User Aircraft Trail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Show the user aircraft trail.
-The trail is always shown independently of the zoom distance.
+The trais is always displayed regardless of the zoom distance.
 It is saved and will be reloaded on program startup.

 The trail can be deleted manually by selecting ``Map`` -> :ref:`delete-aircraft-trail` in the main menu.